arowM/elm-thread/README.md

 With elm-thread, you can solve such drawbacks of TEA.
 As shown in the following example, it is possible to implement time series processing as it looks.
 What a magical library!

+**⚠️ WARNING: The purpose of the elm-thread is not to improve the performance of applications.**
+Note the fact that I, the very author of elm-thread, insist it.
+Using the elm-thread for performance improvement is a bit like using Elm for developing backend apps: you can do it with tons of effort at your own risk, and don't bother anyone.

 # Terms

 The terms referred to in this document are defined as follows: